DaniDeer/FuncyControllerCPP/docs/ideas/Reader.md

 ## Use Cases

-Imagine a scenario where you need to access configuration data (like database settings or user credentials) in various parts of your application.
+Access configuration data (like database settings or user credentials) in various parts of your application.

 ## Class template ideation